 The dimensions above are the maximum width and heights in pixels that the image can be on one side.
 The resizing process keeps the proportions of the image uploaded so either the width or height will be less than each size's limit if the picture is not square.
 A picture taken with the rear (main) camera on an iPhone 7 Plus has dimensions 4032 x 3024.
 So the default "Large" copy becomes 1024 X 768 pixels (width X height).

-This is a difficult question to answer succinctly as it depends on your layout and how you website is presented on various devices.
-These days every website should adjust for the device or (more more commonly) the screen size it's being displayed on.
+This is a difficult question to answer succinctly as it depends on your layout and how your website is presented on various devices.
+These days every website should adjust for the device or (more commonly) the screen size it's being displayed on.

 One of the biggest ways to accomplish that is with a "responsive" layout.
 To fully explain responsive website layout design would take an entire blog post in itself, but suffice it to say, in simple terms, "Responsive" layout design most often means the website adjusts based on the screen size that's displaying it.

 WordPress also does not do a great job of compressing images properly when WordPress creates the various image sizes upon upload to the WordPress Media Library.
-This lack of high quality compression isn't all WordPress' fault, as WordPress relies on the underling image manipulation tools which are available to it from php and its server installation/configuration.
-Thus, high quality compression is mostly beyond WordPress' control.
+This lack of high-quality compression isn't all WordPress' fault, as WordPress relies on the underlying image manipulation tools which are available to it from PHP and its server installation/configuration.
+Thus, high-quality compression is mostly beyond WordPress' control.

 As of version 4.4, WordPress is now including alternate image sizes (via the srcset attribute on images) for the browser to decide what size image to download.
 This is a helpful optimization technique to better user experience.
 Theoretically, this should make it easy for a post creator to insert the largest image size (dimensions and file size) and allow for the browser to choose which size to download.
 The srcset attribute is still relatively new in implementation, however, so it should not be fully relied upon just yet.

-WordPress doesn't show the file size of the image being inserted into a post, but there are ways to find the image size.
+WordPress doesn't show the file size of the image that is being inserted into a post, but there are ways to find the image size.